TotalTaxAmount/nix/README.md

 # TotaltTax's Nix config:

-This is my nixos config, its changing all the time and is probaly not stable.
+This is my nixos config, its changing all the time and is probably not stable.

 **DE** - Hyprland\
 **Terminal** - Alacritty (with tmux)\